Table of Contents

 Gathering data and information from one or multiple platforms and creating a comprehensive social media dashboard is equally important as creating the social content itself.
 Social media has become one of the most important channels to engage with potential audiences, and that's not a surprise considering the power and potential of creating content to attract people, target the exact audience you need, and deliver value to your bottom line.
-Likes, comments, shares, reach, CTR, conversions - all have become extremely significant to optimize and manage regularly in order to grow in our competitive digital environment.
+Likes, comments, shares, reach, CTR, and conversions - all have become extremely significant to optimize and manage regularly in order to grow in our competitive digital environment.

 You need to know how the audience responds, whether you need further adjustments, and how to gather accurate, real-time data.
 Here we will present a social media dashboard definition, a guide on how to create one, and finalize with social media dashboard templates at the end of the article.